WeirauchLab/COSMO/README.md

     pip install -r requirements.txt
     ```

 3. Finally, run `./example.sh` within the "cosmo" directory.
+A typical
+   invocation will look like this:

     ![Sample invocation of the `example.sh` script](img/example.sh.png)

     The sample script defaults to 100 background scan iterations, which may
-    take a great deal of time to complete.
-Set `BGSCANS` in the environment
+    take a considerable amount of time to complete.
+Set `BGSCANS` in the
-    if you wish to override this, like so:
+    environment if you wish to override this, like so:

     ```bash
     BGSCANS=3 ./example.sh